Speeding up Policy Simulation in Supply Chain RL: Experiments with Fulfillment Optimization

 \subsection{Policy evaluation speedup}

-Here we focus on the speedup afforded by the Picard iteration on policy evaluation.
-We consider a greedy-like policy approximated by a two-layer, width 64 MLP and consider two sets of experiments:
+For policy evaluation, we approximate a greedy-like policy using a simple MLP with two layers of width 64.
+We evaluate problem instances with \( J = 30 \) nodes, \( I = 1M \) products, and \( T = 3M \) orders, which represent a (moderately) large-scale real-world problem \cite{amazon_facilities,walmart_fulfillment_2022}.
+We conduct two sets of experiments:

 \textbf{Uniform Demand, Increasing Batch Size: }We divide the $T$ orders across the $I$ products uniformly at random, and vary the batch size $M$.
 We determined that our choice of $\pi(\cdot)$ allowed for a batch size of up to 1e4 and thus vary $M$ in factors of 10 up to 1e4.
 Products are assigned to each partition $\Tscr_m$ at random.
-Recall from our discussion in Section~\ref{sec:FO}, we expect a speedup of $\sim M/J$.
-Parenthetically, we note that we set \verb|max_steps| here to 300$\times M$.
+Recall from our discussion in Section~\ref{sec:FO}, we expect a speedup of at least $O(M/J)$.

 Figure~\ref{fig:GPU_experimental_results} plots our speedup relative to the sequential baseline.
 We see in all cases a speedup greater than $M/J$; in the case of $M=$ 1e4 this translates to an actual speedup of \textbf{441x}.
 We observe further that the speedup is largely linear with respect to $M$, but flags as $M$ grows large.
 We attribute this to increased conflicts as the number of products assigned to a single partition $\Tscr_m$ decreases.